Degg98/MovieManagerCLI/README.md

 ```
 MovieManagerCLI/               # Root directory of the project
 ├── cli.py                     # Handles command-line interface logic, parsing user inputs and invoking the appropriate functionality
+├── config.xml                 # Configuration file that contains the settings for the movie recommender system.
 ├── data
 │   └── collections            # Directory for storing movie data in various formats
 │       ├── movies.json        # Sample movie data in JSON format